 - For 37% of patients, the second opinion led to a change in treatment.

 - For 11% of patients, the second opinion led to changes in both diagnosis and treatment.

 Who should get second opinions?

-Of course, you may find yourself in a situation for which you have no time for a 2nd opinion.
-For example, treatment for a health emergency generally doesn’t allow for other opinions.
+Of course, you may find yourself in an emergency situation for which you have no time for a 2nd opinion.

 What about a 3rd opinion?